 Starbucks VIA Instant Veranda Blend

-Starbucks made more than 80 attempts to perfect their easygoing instant.
-The microground coffee, made from 100 percent Latin American arabica beans, stirs into a simple but smooth cup of coffee that’s conveniently available at nearly any Starbucks location. $7.99/pack of 8, starbucks.com
+We tried several VIA blends, and while we’d steer clear of the darker French and Italian Roasts, the Veranda, which is a light roast of 100 percent Latin American arabica beans, stirs into a simple but smooth cup of coffee that’s conveniently available at nearly any Starbucks location. $12/pack of 8, amazon.com

 Canyon Instant Coffee